Getting into character as a voice actor requires versatility and flexibility.

 "I like to establish the edges first...I find the highest and lowest pitch then find the emotional boundaries of the characters.
 After that, I try to add depth and dimension to the character by finding quirks in their personality.
 Once those are in place the character is pretty much ready to record."

 How quickly does a character speak?
 A dynamic character may frequently change pace.
 Or an intentionally steady pace for another character can be used to great comedic effect.
 If they’re a nervous or 'busy' sort of character, maybe they say everything a bit faster than the people around them.
 If they’re a bit older, or if a younger character is enduring an immediate moment of emotional impact, you should consider speaking more slowly and deliberately.

-Problem for me isnt getting IN to character... its getting back OUT sometimes.
+I quite literally put myself in their head, every personality facet i can.Problem for me isnt getting IN to character... its getting back OUT sometimes.
 Ive had auditions where Ive had to cook up a voice, but I cant drop character for the day when Im done, like I get "stuck". — Ray Edmunds (@BossCyan1d3) January 15, 2020

-We encourage you to get creative as you bring your next character to life.
-Try something new, and if you're not sure it works, check with your voice acting friends by asking for feedback on Voquent.
-Every voice actor on Voquent can applaud your samples.
+Every voice actor finds their way to make a new character uniquely their own.
+I encourage you to get creative as you bring your next character to life.
+Try something new, and if you're not sure it works, check with the fantastic Voquent community on Twitter.

 Trying new things is one of the best things about voice acting.
 Always remember to draw on personal experiences to breathe authenticity into your work.
-Give yourself permission to stray far off the beaten path.
+Permit yourself to stray from the beaten path.
 In doing so, you may not only discover new audiences but new dimensions of yourself.